 The framework for measuring fair value provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
-The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (level 1) and the lowest priority to unobservable inputs (level 3).
+The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1) and the lowest priority to unobservable inputs (Level 3).
+Valuation techniques maximize the use of relevant observable inputs and minimize the use of unobservable inputs.
 The three levels of the fair value hierarchy are described as follows:

-Level 1 - Inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that a government can access at the measurement date.
-An active market is a market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis.
+Level 1 - Inputs to the valuation methodology are quoted prices (unadjusted) in active markets for identical assets or liabilities that a government has the ability to access at the measurement date.

-Level 2 - Inputs other than quoted prices included within level 1 that are observable for an asset or liability, either directly or indirectly.
-If the asset or liability has a specified (contractual) term, a level 2 input must be observable for most of the full term of the asset or liability.
+Level 2 - Inputs other than quoted prices included within Level 1 that are observable for an asset or liability, either directly or indirectly.
+If the asset or liability has a specified (contractual) term, a Level 2 input must be observable for most of the full term of the asset or liability.
 Level 2 inputs include:

-- Quoted prices for similar assets or liabilities in active markets, - Quoted prices for identical assets or liabilities in markets that are not active, - Inputs other than quoted prices that are observable for the asset or liability, - Inputs that are derived principally from or corroborated by observable market data by correlation or other means.
+- Quoted prices for similar assets or liabilities in active markets, - Quoted prices for identical or similar assets or liabilities in markets that are not active. - Inputs other than quoted prices that are observable for the asset or liability, - Inputs that are derived principally from or corroborated by observable market data by correlation or other means.

-Level 3 - Inputs are observable for an asset or liability.
+Level 3 - Inputs are unobservable for an asset or liability.